 This decadent keto chicken cordon bleu is as easy to make as it is delicious — with minimal prep time.
-Rich with cream and spices, this casserole is one you’ll want to add to your roster of keto chicken recipes.
-Plus, it’s gluten-free, grain-free, low-carb, and loaded with protein to support your healthy keto lifestyle.
+Rich with cream and spices, this casserole is one you’ll want to add to your roster of keto chicken recipes for the whole family.
+Plus, it’s gluten-free, grain-free, and loaded with protein to support your healthy keto lifestyle.

 This low-carb recipe is:

 The main ingredients in this keto chicken cordon bleu include: